View this document as: a single page | multiple pages.

 Trust Agreements:

 The establishment of a policy decision that allows the CSP, IdP, and RP to connect for the purposes of federation.
-This policy is governed by a trust agreement, which establishes the permission to connect.
+This policy is governed by a set of terms that establish the permission to connect.

 Federation Protocol: